KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

         -	Checked the functionality of the Logo (motorcycle related icon) to confirm it would redirect to the Home Page

         -	Clicked on the social media icons to check the hover’s functionality

+    b)	**Modal**

+        -	Clicked on ‘Sign Up’ action button to check the functionality of modal and to Confirm there is a ‘Sign Up form’ available to submit

+        -	Checked the close ‘X’ button to prove the functionality

+**About Us…**

+Testing steps:

+    a)	**Paragraphs**

+        -	Developer Tools used to check the responsiveness of the text and font-size changing on different type of devices (Android phone, iPhone, iPad)